SilkRose/Pony/stories/fleetfall/fleetfall.md

 Barely missing the ground, she sighed in relief.

 *That was the closest call this month, I need to fly higher or think faster from now on.*

+*Now, if I were Rainbow Dash, where would I be right now?*